-All application submissions will be reviewed by the full board at our annual meeting the end of June each year.
-Applicants will be notified of the outcome of funding requests by the end of July after the board meeting.
+All application submissions will be reviewed by the full board at our annual meeting at the beginning of June each year.
+Applicants will be notified of the outcome of funding requests by early June, with check disbursement planned in mid-June.